Yes—Box offers a free Individual plan with 10 GB of storage as of 2026.

 Step-by-Step Solution

-Follow these steps to claim your free Box account and start using it.
+Here’s exactly how to set up your free account and start using it:

-4. Type your email and a secure password.
+- Type your email and whip up a strong password.

 If This Didn't Work

-• Skip the app entirely: Open any browser and head straight to box.com.
-You don’t need the app to claim your free storage.
+- Sign up on the web: Open any browser and go to box.com.
+You don’t need the app to create your account.

-• Update your device: Box mobile apps need iOS 15+ or Android 11+ (as of 2026).
-If the app won’t install, check for system updates.
+- Check your device: Box mobile apps need iOS 15+ or Android 11+ (as of 2026).
+Update your phone if the app won’t install.

 What’s the storage limit on the free Box plan?

-The free Box Individual plan caps you at 10 GB.
+The free Box Individual plan includes 10 GB of storage as of 2026.

 Can I access Box on my phone?

-Yes—Box has free mobile apps for iOS, Android, and Windows.
+Yes—Box provides free mobile apps for iOS, Android, and Windows phones as of 2026.

 How do I upload files to Box?

-Drag files into the web interface or tap “Upload” in the mobile app.
+Upload files by dragging them into the web interface or using the upload button in the mobile app.

 How do I share files from Box?

-Generate a shareable link or send files directly via email.
+Generate a shareable link or send files directly via email from your Box account.

 Can I collaborate with others on the free plan?